craftcms/commerce/docs/line-item-model.md

 # Line Item Model

-Line Items belong to an Order and contain information about the purchasable added to the cart.
+Line items belong to an order and contain information about the purchasable added to the cart.
 They also contain information on the quantity of that purchasable as well as totals, tax, shipping, and promotion information that get used to calculate the line item total.

 ### id